neonLian/CPXIII/README.md

 sudo apt remove -y nis rsh-client rsh-redone-client talk telnet ldap-utilsyp-tools tftpd atftpd tftpd-hpa telnetd rsh-server rsh-redone-server
 ```

+Note: sometimes using systemctl is insufficient and it is necessary to `sudo apt remove` the service

 # Check next

 ### Check home directories for unsafe files